 The operate event is shown.
 Click on it to raise the event, i.e., to operate the light switch.

 The transition arc leading from the Off state to the On state flashes briefly in red, and then the On state becomes active.
-Its background color changes to red while the Off state’s background color becomes normal again.
+Its background color changes to yellow while the Off state’s background color becomes normal again.

 Light switch simulation in „on” state